akruszewski/gibl/manuscript/chapter2.md

 I>
 I> A structure is a composite data type that defines a grouped list of variables to be placed under one name.

 In Racket, there's a special syntax `struct` which allows us to capture data structures and come up with a new kind of abstraction.
-In a sense, we already know how we can capture abstractions with `car`, `cons`, and `cdr`, however `struct` is much more convenient since once we defined our data structures it will automatically provide procedures for us to construct such data type and retrieve its values.
+In a sense, we already know how we can capture abstractions with `car`, `cons`, and `cdr`, however, `struct` is much more convenient since once we defined our data structures it will automatically provide procedures for us to construct such data type and retrieve its values.

 Given the following definitions: